SparkScratch-P/profile-visiting-cards/README.md

 ## Quick Tips:

 - You need to enter Base64 value of the images.
-- Use this Base64 Converter: [https://elmah.io/tools/base64-image-encoder/]
+- Use this Base64 Converter: https://elmah.io/tools/base64-image-encoder/
+- While entering the value, start with `data:image/<imgtype>;base64,`.
+Remmeber to replace the `<imgtype>` with the image file type, like jpg, png, gif, etc. Enter in Small-letters.

 ## How to Use?